 In the information bar on the Application proxy page, note the CNAME entry you need to add to your DNS zone.

-Follow the instructions at Manage DNS records and record sets by using the Azure portal to add a DNS record that redirects the new external URL to the msappproxy.net domain in Azure DNS.
+Follow the instructions at Manage DNS records and record sets by using the Microsoft Entra admin center to add a DNS record that redirects the new external URL to the msappproxy.net domain in Azure DNS.
 If a different DNS provider is used, please contact the vendor for the instructions.

 Ensure that you are properly using a CNAME record that points to the msappproxy.net domain.
 Do not point records to IP addresses or server DNS names since these are not static and may impact the resiliency of the service.

 - To check that the DNS record is configured correctly, use the nslookup command to confirm that your external URL is reachable and the msapproxy.net domain appears as an alias.